 3] Start Background Intelligent Transfer Service

-BITS or Background Intelligent Transfer Service is a critical component to run Windows Update, etc. If this service is not running in the background, your system doesn’t move data using idle network bandwidth.
-As a result, the Windows Settings panel shows the error while finding updates.
-It is recommended to ensure that the BITS is running, and if not, you need to start it.
+BITS, or Background Intelligent Transfer Service, is critical for running Windows Update, etc. If this service is not running in the background, your system doesn’t move data using idle bandwidth.
+As a result, the Windows Settings panel shows an error while finding updates.
+It is recommended that you ensure that BITS is running; if not, you must start it.

-Open Services Manager and locate the Background Intelligent Transfer Service option under the Name column and double-click on it.
-Now, make sure that the Service status shows Running.
-If not, select Automatic or Automatic (Delayed Start) from the Startup type drop-down list, and click the Start button.
+- Now, make sure that the Service status shows Running.
+If not, select Automatic or Automatic (Delayed Start) from the Startup type drop-down list and click the Start button.

 4] Turn on Windows Updates from Services

-For many people, Windows Updates is a big headache, even though it is a good practice to install various fixes from time to time.
-There are several tools and methods to turn off automatic Windows Update on Windows 10.
-If you used the Services Manager to get your job done, you need to ensure that the Windows Update service is running in the background.
+Windows Updates are a big headache for many people, even though installing various fixes occasionally is a good practice.
+Several tools and methods exist to turn off automatic Windows Update.
+If you use the Services Manager to complete your job, you must ensure the Windows Update service runs in the background.

-For that, follow the same steps as mentioned earlier to open the Services window first.
-After that, open the Windows Update service and verify if the Service status is showing Running or not.
-If it indicates anything negative, you need to click the Start button to make it run.
+To do so, follow the steps to open the Services window first.
+After that, open the Windows Update service and verify if its status is Running.
+If it indicates anything negative, click the Start button to make it run.

-If these solutions do not work, this is suggested to run the Windows Update troubleshooter and scan your PC with a trusted antivirus.
+If these solutions do not work, you should run the Windows Update troubleshooter and scan your PC with a trusted antivirus.